Walks and Hikes in Suva

 1. Colo-i-Suva Forest Park Walks

 One of the best areas for walking in Suva is the Colo-i-Suva Forest Park.
 Suva’s own backyard rainforest oasis features 6.5km (4 miles) of walking trails taking walkers to various streams and waterfalls.
 Follow the trail to Waisila Falls or the swimming holes of the Upper Pool and Lower Pool.
-The park is located along the Princes Road, some 10km from Suva.
-Guided walks of the Colo-i-Suva Forest Park are also available with Kay Services Tour.
+The park is located along the Princes Road, some 10km (6 miles) from Suva.
+Guided walks of the Colo-i-Suva Forest Park are also available with Kay Services Tour (more info on Viator and Tripadvisor).
+See more excursions like this in The Best Day Trips from Suva.

 2. Mt Korobaba Hike